Lagrange spectrum of a circle over the Eisensteinian field: Introduction

 Let us call $(a, b, c)$ an \emph{Eisenstein triple} if $(a, b, c)$ is a coprime positive integer triple satisfying $a^2 + ab + b^2 = c^2$.
 The set of all Eisenstein triples are in one-to-one correspondence with points in $\ZZZ$.
 On the other hand, it is proven by Wayne in \cite{Way82} that the set of all Eisenstein triples forms a certain tree-like structure, just as in the Pythagorean case.
-This enables us to apply the same strategy developed in \cite{CK19} to our situation and we outline constructions of the corresponding Romik's dynamical system and digit expansions in \S\ref{SecRomik}.
-Our presentation in \S\ref{SecRomik} largely follows the paper \cite{CK19} but we give a self-contained exposition for the sake of completeness at the expense of some duplication.
+This enables us to apply the same strategy developed in \cite{CK19} to our situation.

+In fact, the current paper should be thought of as a companion paper to \cite{CK19} in the \emph{Eisensteinian} case.
+We begin in \S\ref{SecRomik} by outlining constructions of Romik's dynamical system and digit expansions, making necessary modifications for the Eisensteinian case.
+We will give a self-contained exposition for the sake of completeness at the expense of some duplication.

 A central theme in the techniques developed in \cite{CK19} is the fact that Romik's digit expansion plays an analogous role as continued fraction expansions in the classical case.
 The same is true for the Eisensteinian case.
 One of the main technical results in \S\ref{SecRomik} is to establish the fact that, for a fixed $P \in \XXX-\ZZZ$, all the best approximants of $P$ are contained in boundary points of the cylinder sets containing $P$ (Theorem~\ref{ThmBestApproximants}).
 Another key step is to prove a version of \emph{Perron's formula} in the Eisensteinian case (Theorem~\ref{ThmPerronFormula}).